RooshD/R/README.md

 # R repository
 Compilation of my R projects

-## Project 1: Predictive model for Diabetes
+## Project 1: Predictive modeling for Diabetes
 This project contains the R code and visualization outputs for a project focused on predicting diabetes using statistical machine learning techniques.
 ### Project Overview
 - **Objective**: Predict the occurrence of diabetes based on various health indicators.